dfernandeza/danifdz/src/pages/posts/15-02-2020-test/index.md

 ### Generating type definitions for a React component

-The tool we will use for this is [react-to-typescript-definitions](https://github.com/KnisterPeter/react-to-typescript-definitions) which takes advantage of the component prop-types definitions and jsdoc to generate TypeScript definition files.
+The tool we will use for this is [react-to-typescript-definitions](https://github.com/KnisterPeter/react-to-typescript-definitions) which takes advantage of the component prop-type definitions and jsdoc to generate TypeScript definition files.

 ```bash
 npm install react-to-typescript-definitions